gjuljo/EventHubSenderHTTPS/README.md

 - Event Hub Primary Key of a given Shared Access Policy (i.e. `TZGSLIQm65ko2ulRWVjcTRHj6eIBuPWd+w0DwVsnPek=`)
 - Shared Access Policy Name (i.e. `RootManageSharedAccessKey`)

+Please be aware that these are fake values, provided just as realistic examples.
 The program expects the following four environment variables to be set:

 ~~~~